NetherWiki/nether/skyshale/index.md

 header: Skyshale
 ---

+[todo]
+It would be great if we can eventually have a page with a table of pictures and descriptions of her 'notebooks' that we can link to, although only a few would be called 'journals'.

+For now let's just stick to her developing a method for enlightenment, we can introduce more concepts like tulpas after the initial article and her history and social relationships have been established.

+We mention in the splash section that she's a futurist.

+In a subheading we refer to The Skyshale Documents as the semi-canonical in Prototheism, we refer to the complete title as 'The Skyshale Documents' in the same way that we might refer to the "Pali Canon".

+In the rewrite we want to mention the black journal in the splash page at the end and controversy regarding whether or last few notebooks were valid or if she became psychotic (are they canon)?
+[/todo]

 [commentary]
 When I first start working on this article I found myself having a lot of trouble with these first few paragraphs, constantly writing and re-arranging them with that kind of timidness that plagues a lot of novices writers.